 Many transactions that could be broadcast should not be broadcast.
 Examples include malformed transactions and spam-like artifacts.
-Tendermint cannot determine the transaction interpretation on its own because it is agnostic to it.
-To address this the Application Blockchain Interface includes a
+However, Tendermint cannot determine the transaction interpretation because it is agnostic to it.
+To address this, the Application Blockchain Interface includes a

 CheckTx method.
-Tendermint uses the method to ask the application layer if a transaction is valid.
+Tendermint uses this method to ask the application layer if a transaction is valid.
 Applications implement this function.

 Tendermint calls the

 DeliverTx method to pass block information to the application layer for interpretation and possible state machine transition.